a-ads/blog/content/blog/a-ads-ads-will-work-fine-despite-the-new-google-chrome-limitations.md

   - news
   - advertiser
   - publisher
-thumbnail: /blog/assets/full-15-.png
-popularity: "5000"
+category: Stories
 category_top_level:
   - Advertisers
   - Guides
 category_second_level:
   - How To
-category: Stories
+author: Yulia Savushkina
+thumbnail: /blog/assets/full-15-.png
 big_picture: /blog/assets/short-7-.png
+popularity: "5000"
 ---
 Google Chrome developers have recently <a href="https://developers.google.com/web/updates/2020/05/heavy-ad-interventions" rel="nofollow">introduced new limitations in terms of displaying ads to the user</a>.
 For instance, the ads that create a very high network or processor load will be blocked and never shown.